Sign In / Sign Out

 - Map and Locations

-In the part-time ASU International Graduate Preparation Program - Engineering, you will do more than just improve your English.
+In the 10-week ASU International Graduate Preparation Program - Engineering (IGPP), you will do more than just improve your English.
 You will learn how to participate in high-level engineering research projects, build relationships with ASU advisors, conduct field study and learn how to collaborate with other engineering students.

-Courses are only offered during the Fall 2018 semester.
+Courses are only offered during the Summer 2019 Session.

 Step 1.
 Obtain a financial guarantee letter from your bank showing a minimum of $7,550 USD (or the equivalent in your local currency) available for your school and living expenses in the requested session.
 You should have this form ready before moving into step 2.
 Download a Sample Statement of Financial Guarantee.